niller-g/mlops/reports/README.md

 > *All members contributed to code by...*
 > *We have used ChatGPT to help debug our code.
 Additionally, we used GitHub Copilot to help write some of our code.*
 > Answer:

 Student s204510 set up the initial cookiecutter structure, wrote the Dockerfiles, and integrated Great Expectations for data validation.
 Student s204424 handled the CI/CD pipelines on GitHub Actions, plus the DVC linking to our bucket.
 Student s204470 focused on the FastAPI service, Prometheus instrumentation, and Grafana dashboards.
-We collaborated a bit on the small amount of training code we have, just to decidec which model we wanted to use.
+We collaborated a bit on the small amount of training code we have, just to decided which model we wanted to use.
 We occasionally used ChatGPT to brainstorm debugging approaches or understand error messages.
 We also used GitHub Copilot for small code suggestions in Python scripts.
 All final code was reviewed and tested by the group before merging.

---- question 31 fill here ---